 - i.
-Two amparo lawsuits, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
-June 2019: the Company was notified of an amparo lawsuit filed by AT&Ta against the rates for the period of 2019, determined by the IFT. - iii.
+An amparo lawsuit, on ITX and virtual mobile networks, where Axtel is an interested third party. - ii.
+January 2020: the Company was notified of an amparo lawsuit filed by AT&T against the rates for the year 2020, determined by the IFT. - iii.
 Current status: Dismissal for various wrongdoings, without challenge by the plaintiff.
-Concluded definitely in a favorable sense.
+Concluded definitely in a favorable sense..